 Unlawful discrimination is the unfair or unequal treatment of an individual or group based on certain characteristics that are specifically protected by law or the University.
-Specifically, at Tufts, discrimination is prohibited based on race; color; national or ethnic origin; age; religion; disability; sex, including pregnancy; sexual orientation; gender; gender identity and expression, including a transgender identity; genetics; veteran status; or any other characteristic protected under applicable federal or state law.
+Specifically, at Tufts, discrimination is prohibited based on race (including traits historically associated with race, including, but not limited to, hair texture, hair type, hair length and protective hairstyles); color; national or ethnic origin; ancestry; shared ancestry; age; religion; disability; sex; sexual orientation; gender; gender identity and expression; including a transgender identity; genetics; veteran status; or the intersection of any of these identities or any other characteristic protected under applicable federal or state law.
 In addition, Tufts prohibits retaliation against a person or group for reporting about discrimination or for participating in the investigation of such a complaint.